ELC/Comparisons/Online_IDEs.md

 Do not forget to read the contributing file before create issues and pull requests

 ## Scenario
-Online IDEs are usually used for scripting and small proyects.
+Online IDEs are usually used for scripting and small projects.
 Since other technologies are often used in specific scenarios we will focus on a single developer or a small teams of developers.

 This is based on the tendency to scripting languages such as:
 - JavaScript